junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 Rollover scheme can create a continuous time series with different expiries futures contracts, they are good for transaction cost analysis, different optimization goals lead to different rollover schemes.
 Rollover must follow economic contraint imposing that the value of portfolio changes only when the market prices oof individual bond futures move, with no change arising soly from rollover procedure.
 When rolling over, the number of new contracts to be bought is calculated, so that total amouoont invested is const, and number of new contracts is given by number of old contracts being sold multiplied by middle price, divided by middle price of new contracts being bought.

+## 2.9.1 Scheme 1

-- Scheme 1: use conversion factor to render continuous the transition froom one contract to the next one, at a fixed date before the first contract's expiry.
+Scheme 1: use conversion factor to render continuous the transition froom one contract to the next one, at a fixed date before the first contract's expiry.

 The timing of rollover determines the character of obtained continuous time series.
 Simple rollover, $$\alpha$$ factor (see formula 2.10) varies over time, often slower than prices.
 Rollover time is chosen when both contracts are liquid.
 So we take a mean $$\alpha$$ from daytimes where simultaneous quotes of both contracts are found, rather than an $$\alpha$$ determined at only oone fixed daytime.
 Ballocchi and Hopman (1997) says the discontinuities of $$\alpha$$ factors by asynchronicties in the underlying bonds, are called *cheapest-to-deliver* (or benchmark bonds), which is helpful to analyze continuous series.
 If underlying bonds of 2 successive contracts don't change exactly at the same time, the $$\alpha$$ factor is affected by difference.

+### 2.9.2 Scheme 2

-- Scheme 2: construct a bond futures portfolio with const mean time-to-expiry, though a daily partial rollover, whereas the constituent bond futures have a fixed calendar data expiry.
+Scheme 2: construct a bond futures portfolio with const mean time-to-expiry, though a daily partial rollover, whereas the constituent bond futures have a fixed calendar data expiry.

 Based on const-time-to-expiry, to have a portfolio doesn't expire at a fixed date, but keeps const mean time-to-expiry as time moves on, by means of an appropriate daily rollover.
 This rollover doesn't need to be executed so high transaction costs are avoided.
 The time-to-expiry $$h$$ of a portfolio is defined as weighted average of time-to-expiry of constituents.
 (See formula 2.11) Each day we arrange partial rollover, selling a proportion of holdings in the first expiry and buying the second one to keep $$h$$ const.
 We can use volume-dependent timing of rollover (roll over when volume of a new contract overtakes that of an old contract).